keziah55/ExtraThesisMaterial/OnsetDetector_testing/README.md

 These files were used to test the OnsetDetector.
 The material here contibutes to Chapters 4 and 5 of the thesis.
+The `results` directory contains all results of four OnsetDetector tests, two at each damping factor chosen (0.0001, i.e. low damping, and 0.0005, i.e. high damping).
+At each damping factor, the OnsetDetector was run both with and without the 'last-first' condition.

 The data files were the from the
 [University of Iowa musical instrument samples](http://theremin.music.uiowa.edu/MIS.html);